HAIR CARE PRODUCTS (NON-COLORING)

 7173

-Though most chemicals in beauty products and cosmetics pose limited or zero danger, some have been associated to severe health issues, including developmental delays and cancer.
-Cosmetic chemicals invade the body through inhalation, ingestion, and the skin, and pose similar dangers as food chemicals, per this site.
+While the majority of chemicals in beauty products and cosmetics pose limited or no threat, several dozen are linked to considerable medical conditions, such as cancer, and neurological harm.
+Cosmetic chemicals invade the body through inhalation, ingestion, and the skin, and lead to similar dangers as food chemicals, per this site.

-Contaminants and chemicals linked to cancer can be found in food and various other ordinary items.
-But, no type of consumer items is subject to less government direction than cosmetics and other personal products, including Interrupt Texturizing Clay.
-Though most of the chemicals and contaminants in cosmetics and personal care products probably pose little risk, exposure to a few has been linked to worrying health conditions, such as cancer.
+Chemicals and contaminants associated with cancer can be found in water, food, and lots of other common items.
+Yet, no classification of consumer items is susceptible to less government direction than cosmetics and other personal products, including Interrupt Texturizing Clay.
+While many of the contaminants and chemicals in cosmetics and personal care products very likely present very little risk, your exposure to some has been associated with substantial health concerns, including cancer.